top of page

 A soil scientist’s quest to save the farmer by preserving the land

-This traveling exhibit was created in 2022 by the South Dakota Agricultural Museum of Brookings in partnership with the SD Humanities Council.
-The exhibit will foster an understanding of early soil conservation and the effects the drought had on farmers of the 1920s and 1930s in South Dakota through the eyes of Joseph Hutton, SDSU soil scientist.
+"Drowning in Dirt" traveling exhibit was created in 2022 by the South Dakota Agricultural Museum of Brookings in partnership with the SD Humanities Council.

 Get the Mead Museum E-NEwsletter